 No one wants to be broke, living paycheck to paycheck, or struggle with money.
 Everyone wants to succeed with their finances.
 But many people struggling with their finances don't know the details of how their money works.
-If you really want to succeed in personal finance, you have to treat your finances like a business.
+If you really want to succeed in personal finance, you have to treat your finances like a business with personal financial statements.

-Successful businesses do not just guess how they are performing, they perform detailed analysis on a regular schedule.
-As a corporate accountant and financial analyst for nearly a decade, I spent my workdays looking into the details of products at multibillion-dollar companies.
+Successful businesses do not just guess how they are performing, they perform detailed analyses regularly.
+As a corporate accountant and financial analyst for nearly a decade, I spent my work days looking into the details of products at multibillion-dollar companies.
 We didn't guess how our finances worked, we understood everything from revenue sources to expenses for every product and customer.

 We should take the same approach to our personal finances.
 In “the business of you,” you have the same concerns as any corporation.
 Businesses have to generate enough revenue to cover all expenses and have leftover cash to reinvest or pay owners as profit.
 You also need to earn each month to cover your expenses and have enough left over for savings, investments, and a little fun.

 To understand how your personal business is performing, you need the same financial reports that business managers and investors use to make the best decisions.
-These financial statements are the balance sheet, income statement, and statement of cash flow.
+These financial statements are the balance sheet, income statement, and cash flow statement.
 Lucky for us, with some great, free tools at our disposal, putting together our own personal financial statements isn't all that difficult or time-consuming.

 If you follow along, you will end with your own personal balance sheet, personal income statement, and personal cash flow statement.
 You will have enough information at your fingertips to understand where your money comes from, where it is going, what you have, what you owe, and if you are on track to meet your financial goals.